Tesla Model S review – supercar-like acceleration for an electric luxury saloon

 We’ve been led to believe that the internal combustion engine is old-hat and that electric cars will be the future.
 Not that long ago, that would have been a dire and scary proposition, but electric cars have gone through a renaissance and now some are even becoming desirable.
 This change of reputation is, in part, thanks to Tesla and its venerable Model S; a premium, fast, and usable electric saloon car.

-It’s been sold in various guises over the years with model names such as the P75 and P100D but in its latest incarnation there are effectively three models to choose from; Long Range Plus, Performance and most recently, Plaid.
-‘Ludicrous Mode’ gives the £94,980 Performance an organ-rearranging 2.3sec 0-60mph time, with the upcoming Plaid said to bring this number under 2sec...
+It’s been sold in various guises over the years with model names such as the P75 and P100D but in its latest incarnation there are two models to choose from; the standard dual-motor variant and the Plaid.
+Unfortunately, these newest editions – with their revamped interiors and improved performance – are only available in left-hand drive in the UK, which is a shame.

 The Model S combines such incredible performance with an effortless driving experience making it an astoundingly effective machine for covering ground.
-With a maximum real world range from 300 to 400 miles (depending on which spec you choose) and an expanding network of supercharger points that allow the Model S to top up its battery in a remarkably short space of time, it's also one of the most usable electric cars on the market.
+With a maximum real world range between 373 and 394 miles (depending on which spec you choose) and an expanding network of supercharger points that allow the Model S to top up its battery in a remarkably short space of time, it's also one of the most usable electric cars on the market.

-When it comes to pure thrills nothing else about the Model S can match its ability to accelerate.
+When it comes to pure thrills nothing else about the Model S can match its ability to accelerate (although we're yet to try the Nurburgring record-breaking Plaid equipped with the Track Package).
 That’s mostly because it’s such a remarkable party piece, but equally the Model S isn’t a car that comes alive in a corner or allows a driver to really get under its skin.

 Tesla Model S in detail

 - Performance and 0-60 time - All models of the Tesla Model S can safely be described as brisk.
 Opt for the fastest Performance model and initial accelerative performance matches that of many hypercars.

 - Engine and gearbox - The Model S’s electric motors drive an axle each, ensuring both grunt and traction are superb.